 - Ensure instructors complete the CADP Early Alert Progress Reports and return the reports back to the Associate Dean at the end of week 3 and end of week 7 of every course.
 Review the CADP Early Alert Progress Reports for awareness of all students' academic status. - During Week 9 of the course distribute "Team Leadership Award" criteria and provide criteria/voting process to faculty.
 Collect award winner data from faculty and provide to Associate Dean, Dean, Academic Affairs and Student Services.
-Also submit certificates to supervisors of "Term Leadership Award". - Faculty Canvas Support: If the faculty of record needs help to address any Canvas technical issues during the execution of a course (such as speed grader problems, test bank issues, etc.) they may contact the contract representative for Canvas support (currently, Mr. Greg Andrews, see contact info below) to address these issues.
-For all written communication to the contractor(s), please include the COR(s) (currently Mr. Scott Tukuloff) and the Associate Dean in the "CC" line of the correspondence.
-Contact Info for Mr. Greg Andrews: Phone: 678-237-5120 Email: through Canvas email system gregoryandrews@ctex-inc.com or gregory.andrews.4.ctr@us.af.mil. - Within 5 days of course completion, notify CADP Dean of Academic Affairs when all grades within the LMS are final.
+Also submit certificates to supervisors of "Term Leadership Award". - Within 5 days of course completion, notify CADP Dean of Academic Affairs and Associate Dean when all grades within the LMS are final.
 For any failures identified, work with the instructor to describe the circumstances surrounding the failures and what was done to work with the student and their supervisor to help them be successful.
 Notify the Dean of any students requesting an asterisk grade provision which allows them to potentially make up missed work (see par.
 2.7.7 and 2.7.8).
 If students are authorized to make up work after the course ends and their grade is changed, notify the Dean, Academic Affairs immediately.
 Note: The Dean will notify the CADP Registrar of when to send the grades to the AU registrar. - After the course has been completed, conduct a thorough review of the course to include direct and indirect measures (working with the ISD) and provide a copy of the report to the Associate Dean and Dean of Academic Affairs within 10 days of the course completion.
-Work with faculty as well to complete EOC report. - Meet with the curriculum committee (normally within 30 days of completing the course) to provide the results of the comprehensive review.
+Work with faculty as well to complete an EOC report and submit it for review within 2 weeks of course completion. - Meet with the curriculum committee to provide the results of the comprehensive review.
 The committee will use the program assessment plan as part of their review.
-The assessment plan identifies two areas that will be used for the review:

-A. Reaction data - student and faculty beliefs, attitudes, and opinions regarding the suitability of the educational effort, the quality of its delivery, and perceived value of the education.

-B. Learning - whether or not students demonstrate the cognitive changes expected in the educational experience.

-The curriculum committee will document this review in their minutes to include identifying any improvements that may need to be made.
+The assessment plan identifies two areas that will be used for the review: - A. Reaction data student and faculty beliefs, attitudes, and opinions regarding the suitability of the educational effort, the quality of its delivery, and perceived value of the education. - B. Learning whether or not students demonstrate the cognitive changes expected in the educational experience. - The curriculum committee will document this review in their minutes to include identifying any improvements that may need to be made.
 The faculty of record will address the findings of the curriculum committee.
-Within 180 days the faculty of record will address any improvement areas that may have been identified.
+Normally, within 180 days the faculty of record will address any improvement areas that may have been identified.